kaltura/DeveloperPortalDocs/documentation/PlayKit/IMAPlugin-Android.md

 ## Set the Plugin Configuration to the IMA Plugin

-For the IMA Plugin to start loading, you'll need to set the the plugin configuration you created as follows:
+For the IMA Plugin to start loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();